 We pack a lot of knowledge ‘bits & pieces’ into our maps, either embedded within, or attached to, the 100’s of map branches (‘topics’) that provide the visual structure that connects them all together.
 This video explains the different types of knowledge content.

-Now that you know the different elements that make up one of our knowledge maps, this video shows the basics of navigating your way around it and accessing the hyperlinks to the public domain knowledge resources about the ‘building blocks’ of Scotland.
+Now that you know the different elements that make up one of our knowledge maps, this video shows the basics of navigating your way around it and accessing the hyperlinks to the public domain knowledge resources via the hyperlinks…

 As stated already our HTML knowledge maps are “thumb friendly and viewable in any modern browser, on any device”.
 Here are a few extra tips to enhance your user experience if viewing maps on a small touch-screen device…